fmbot-discord/docs/docs/index.md

 .fmbot is a social Discord bot that provides music statistics for you, your friends, and your fellow server members.
 Easily see who listens to your favorite artist in a server and make new friends.
 Or discover new artists within your favorite genres.

 The bot connects to a Last.fm account to see your listening history.
-Over 800.000 users have already connected.
-To get started, create [a Last.fm account](https://www.last.fm/join) and afterwards use `/login` in the bot.
+To get started and join over a million other users, [sign up for Last.fm](https://www.last.fm/join) and use `/login` in the bot afterwards.

 ---
 ### 📋Main features: